lammps/lammps/examples/mlpod/Ta/README.md

 Fit POD with

-    lmp -in in.podfit
+    lmp -in in.fitpod

 This creates `coefficients.txt` for the linear model, which we can use to run MD with

-    lmp -in in.pod
+    lmp -in in.mlpod